Batman (1989 film): Casting

-Parallel to the Superman casting, a variety of Hollywood A-listers were considered for the role of Batman, including Mel Gibson, Kevin Costner, Charlie Sheen, Tom Selleck, Bill Murray, Harrison Ford and Dennis Quaid.
+Parallel to the Superman casting, a variety of Hollywood A-listers were considered for the role of Batman, including Mel Gibson, Michael Biehn, Steven Seagal, Kevin Costner, Charlie Sheen, Tom Selleck, Bill Murray, Harrison Ford and Dennis Quaid.
 Burton was pressured by Warner Bros. to cast an obvious action movie star, and had approached Pierce Brosnan, but he had no interest in playing a comic book character.
+Gibson turned down the role in favor of Lethal Weapon 2 (1989).
 Burton was originally interested in casting an unknown actor, Willem Dafoe, who was falsely reported to be considered for the Joker but had actually been considered for Batman early in development.
 Producer Jon Peters suggested Michael Keaton, arguing he had the right "edgy, tormented quality" after having seen his dramatic performance in Clean and Sober (1988).
 Having directed Keaton in Beetlejuice, Burton agreed.

 The casting of Keaton caused a furor among comic book fans, with 50,000 protest letters sent to Warner Bros. offices.
 Kane, Hamm, and Uslan also heavily questioned the casting.
 "Obviously there was a negative response from the comic book people.
 I think they thought we were going to make it like the 1960s TV series, and make it campy, because they thought of Michael Keaton from Mr. Mom and Night Shift and stuff like that."
 Keaton studied The Dark Knight Returns for inspiration.

 Tim Curry, David Bowie, John Lithgow, Brad Dourif, Ray Liotta, and James Woods were all considered for the Joker.
-Lithgow, during his audition, attempted to talk Burton out of casting him, a decision he would later publicly regret, stating, "I didn't realize it was such a big deal."
+(Note: Attributed to multiple references:) Lithgow, during his audition, attempted to talk Burton out of casting him, a decision he would later publicly regret, stating, "I didn't realize it was such a big deal."
+Liotta was scheduled to meet with Burton, but he declined as he felt that the film would be "stupid"; he would later regret the decision.
 Burton wanted to cast John Glover, but the studio insisted on using a movie star.
 Robin Williams lobbied hard for the part.
 Jack Nicholson had been the studio's top choice since 1980.
 Peters approached Nicholson as far back as 1986, during filming of The Witches of Eastwick; unlike Keaton, he was a popular choice for his role.
 Nicholson had what was known as an "off-the-clock" agreement.
 His contract specified the number of hours he was entitled to have off each day, from the time he left the set to the time he reported back for filming, as well as being off for Los Angeles Lakers home games.
 Nicholson demanded that all of his scenes be shot in a three-week block, but the schedule lapsed into 106 days.
 He reduced his standard $10 million fee to $6 million in exchange for a cut of the film's earnings (including associated merchandise), which led to remuneration in excess of $50 million—biographer Marc Eliot reports that Nicholson may have received as much as $90 million.
 He also demanded top billing on promotional materials.